Alloy Models

 Counterexample Artifacts

-On failure, the message field includes a counterexample summary extracted from the Alloy solver output.
+On failure, the message field includes a counterexample summary extracted from the Alloy solver output, and the artifact file is written to disk.